-- 4. Upon information and belief, Defendant Poitras and her film company, Defendant Praxis Films, Inc., eventually teamed up with executive producers, Defendant Diane Weyermann, Defendant Jeffrey Skoll, and Defendant Participant Media, LLC, as well as the distributor, Defendant The Weinstein Company LLC a/k/a/ Radius-TWC (hereinafter collectively the "Hollywood Defendants") to take the original film footage of Defendant Snowden's Hong Kong admissions and cloak Defendant Snowden's illegal acts in the guise of righteousness and virtue.
-Citizenfour portrays Defendant Snowden as a well-meaning whistleblower having nowhere else to turn, while the Hollywood Defendants justify their own acts as ones deserving of applause, when in fact the film glorifies international espionage for profit. - 5.
-Upon information and belief together, these Hollywood Defendants have concertedly acted without regard for the health, safety and welfare of all U.S. Citizens, have aided and abetted the illegal and morally wrongful acts of Defendant Snowden, and have callously chosen to commercialize, capitalize and commoditize for their conscienceless benefit, the stolen classified CIA/NSA and other secret documents referred to and revealed in the film. - 6.
-Upon information and belief U.S. national security has been seriously damaged, human lives placed at risk or worse, and military and non-military assets compromised not just by Defendant Snowden's actions but also by the Hollywood Defendants' direct and indirect participation collaborating with Defendant Snowden to facilitate the dissemination of top-secret documents to foreign enemies.

-- 7 This case is about supporting the federal government's role under Snepp v.
+- 6. Upon information and belief together, these Hollywood Defendants have concertedly acted without regard for the health, safety and welfare of all U.S. Citizens, have aided and abetted the illegal and morally wrongful acts of Defendant Snowden, and have callously chosen to commercialize, capitalize and commoditize for their conscienceless benefit, the stolen classified CIA/NSA and other secret documents referred to and revealed in the film. - 7.
+Upon information and belief U.S. national security has been seriously damaged, human lives placed at risk or worse, and military and non-military assets compromised not just by Defendant Snowden's actions but also by the Hollywood Defendants' direct and indirect participation collaborating with Defendant Snowden to facilitate the dissemination of top-secret documents to foreign enemies. - 8.
+This case is about supporting the federal government's role under Snepp v.
 United States, 444 U.S. 507 (1980) in order to stop the profiteering of the Hollywood Defendants and deter future government employees from breaching their fiduciary duties to the American people when they are entrusted with secret, confidential, or classified information as a condition of their hiring.3 Specifically, Mr. Edwards brings this action for his own injury, on behalf of others similarly situated, and on behalf of the U.S. Government, akin to a derivative action.
 As a former Navy officer and holder of classified status for work on nuclear submarines, Mr. Edwards believes the American public should be protected from misuse of government property and diversion of funds needed to remedy the financial and other damage done when the Defendants in this case exploit such information for their own benefit.
-Upon information and belief, the sums subject to a constructive trust may well exceed hundreds of millions, if not billions of dollars, to achieve restitution for all expenditures of the U.S. government to protect human assets placed at risk, restore/revamp computer infrastructure, rebuild relationships with foreign governments, and respond to various enemies' resurgence efforts, due to the blowback associated with the film and the release of classified information to foreign enemies of this Nation. - 8.
-Plaintiff has expended funds to watch the film, in addition to other bases, he has standing to initiate and seek relief of the Court, under Article III of the Constitution, federal common law breach of fiduciary duty, the equitable nature of the relief at issue for ensuring proper functioning of government, and pray for equity to right the wrong being perpetrated on the American people by the Defendants' misuse of government property.
+Upon information and belief, the sums subject to a constructive trust may well exceed hundreds of millions, if not billions of dollars, to achieve restitution for all expenditures of the U.S. government to protect human assets placed at risk, restore/revamp computer infrastructure, rebuild relationships with foreign governments, and respond to various enemies' resurgence efforts, due to the blowback associated with the film and the release of classified information to foreign enemies of this Nation.